 The Centre has been operated since its inception by AEG Ogden (Brisbane) Pty Ltd. Ownership was transferred to Stadiums Queensland (formally Major Sports Facilities Authority) from 1 July 2002.

 Primarily recognised as a venue to host concerts, family shows and sporting events, the Brisbane Entertainment Centre also specialises in staging corporate events in particular conferences, seminars, product launches and gala banquets.
-The Brisbane Entertainment Centre has hosted a diverse range of events including Monster Trucks, Supercross, Circuses, Bull Riding, Concerts, Conventions, School Speech Nights, Ice Spectaculars, Wrestling and Boxing to name a few.
+The Centre has hosted a diverse range of events including Monster Trucks, Supercross, Circuses, Bull Riding, Concerts, Conventions, School Speech Nights, Ice Spectaculars, Wrestling and Boxing.

-- 2010 - Venues Today confirmed that the Brisbane Entertainment Centre has been ranked number 1 in the world for venues with a capacity between 10,000 and 15,000, for the most recent six month period (16 October 2010 to 15 May 2011).
-Billboard Magazine has also confirmed the BEC is number 1 in its rankings for venues in the same capacity category for the corresponding period.
+- 2010 - Ranked No. 1 in the world by Venues Today for venues with a capacity between 10,000 - 15,000 for the most recent six month period (16 Oct 2010 to 15 May 2011).
+Ranked No. 1 by Billboard Magazine in its rankings for venues in the same capacity category for the corresponding period.